germancardenasm/calendar-app-jobsity/README.md

 ### Bonus Features Achieved

+- Functionality to delete one reminder.

+### Bonus Features NOT Achieved

+Due to restriction in time, the following Bonus features were not implemented.

-● Expand the calendar to support more than the current month.
+- Expand the calendar to support more than the current month.
-● Properly handle overflow when multiple reminders appear on the same date.
+- Properly handle overflow when multiple reminders appear on the same date.
-● Functionality to delete one or ALL the reminders for a specific day

 ## Test App